 The specific contributions in data structures, algorithms, and visual interaction contained in this thesis demonstrate powerful ways of integrating algorithmic computation and adaptive machine intelligence in innovative, uncertainty-tolerant visualizations that powerful computers, meaningfully directed by qualitative concepts of human users, can utilize to unravel intrinsic patterns in complex datasets.
-We demonstrate our integrated system using real-world workflows from a large-scale systems genetics study of mammalian gene coexpression as well as supercomputer-driven climate modeling of large, multivariate data.
+We demonstrate our integrated system using real-world workflows from a large-scale systems genetics study of mammalian gene coexpression, supercomputer-driven climate modeling of large multivariate data, physical simulations, and medical imagery.